Internet of Things in Healthcare: Features and Opportunities

 Smart pens-injectors automatically record the time and size of the medication dose used.
 They immediately recommend the next dose.
 The devices interact with smartphone apps that store and share information to help patients calculate medication dosage and get analytic reports.

-Health care is one of the most rewarding fields of IoT use.
+We have extensive experience in engineering for the healthcare industry.
+We design, develop and optimize innovative solutions.
+With Azoft, more than 50 medical companies have already achieved success.
+We are sure that healthcare is one of the most rewarding fields of use of the IoT in healthcare.
 People value modern medicine and want to be healthy.
 If you offer them the right and quality product, they will choose you instead of your competitors.
 Have an idea for a MedTech project?
 Email us at firstname.lastname@example.org, we will be happy to create it with you.